Known Issues

 Linux

-We're tracking some issues for Linux where a Warp window doesn't show/render, Won't run in Virtual Machines, over remote desktops, or on WSL.
+We're tracking some issues for Linux where a Warp window doesn't show/render and won't run in Virtual Machines, over remote desktops, or on WSL.

-If any of the workarounds help, please comment on this GitHub issue with your Linux distro, installation (WSL, Baremetal or VM, x86 or ARM), the issue you had, the workaround that fixed it, and any other workarounds not listed.
+If none of the workarounds help, please open a new GitHub issue and include logs with your Linux distro, installation (WSL, Baremetal or VM, x86 or ARM), and the issue you had.

 • Many package install examples are for Ubuntu using apt, your distro may use different commands (dnf, pacman, zypper) or package names.